-Volunteers will receive appropriate training, if applicable.
+Volunteers will also receive appropriate training if applicable.

-15.2 The DSL
+15.2 The DSL and deputies

-The schools' DSLs will undertake child protection and safeguarding training at least every 2 years.
+The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.

 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).